-- 5. The tool's own weight provides the most efficient downward cutting pressure.
-Added operator pressure slows the blade and reduces blade life. - 6.
-End pieces, which would be heavy enough to cause injury when they drop, after cut-off, should be supported.
+- The tool's own weight provides the most efficient downward cutting pressure.
+Added operator pressure slows the blade and reduces blade life. - End pieces, which would be heavy enough to cause injury when they drop, after cut-off, should be supported.
 Safety shoes are strongly recommended.
 End pieces may be hot and sharp. - 7.
-Hold the saw firmly in both hands so that the saw does not fall against clamped or supported material when the cut is completed.
+Whenever possible, hold the saw firmly in both hands. - 8.
+DO NOT MAKE ANY SPEED CHANGES UNLESS TOOL HAS BEEN TURNED OFF.

+FIG. 12

-FIG. 9 RECOMMENDED CUTTING POSITIONS
+RECOMMENDED CUTTING POSITIONS